ux-at-icfnext/child-welfare/_pages/templates/events-landing.md

 This section show the details on how to build the page based on the author selections.

 ### Page Header
-The page header includes the page title (h1), opening summary, and submission form promo.
+The page header includes the page title (h1), opening summary, and [submission promo](/patterns/summary-box/submissions).
 note: _The body has a max-width of 80ex_

 **Column Grid large+ screens**